Updated July 2022.

 (2) Cultivate, possess, plant, harvest, dry or process not more than six live plants and possess the produce of the plants [HSC 11362.1(a)(3)

-(a) Any cannabis in excess of one ounce is stored in the person’s private residential property, in a locked space, and not visible from a public place.
-HSC 11362.2
+(a) Any living plants or cannabis in excess of one ounce must be stored in the person’s private residential property, in a locked space, and not visible from a public place [HSC 11362.2].

-(c) Local governments may impose reasonable restrictions on cultivation, but may not forbid cultivation indoors in a residence or accessory structure that is fullly enclosed and secure.
+(c) Local governments may impose reasonable restrictions on cultivation, but may not forbid cultivation indoors in a residence or accessory structure that is fully enclosed and secure.
 Locals are free to prohibit outdoor cultivation altogether until such time as adult use is made legal under federal law.
-(HSC 11362.2(b)).
+[HSC 11362.2(b)].

 Violation of restrictions on personal use cultivation is a $250 infraction for six plants or less [HSC 11362.4(e)].

 Exceptions: Consumption by passengers may be permitted in commercial vehicles specifically licensed for such purposes without children present.
 Qualified Prop 215 patients carrying an ID card or recommendation may possess cannabis in a container that is closed or resealed [VC 23222].

 It is also unlawful to use cannabis while in a car under Vehicle Code 23220 and 23221 even if you are a passenger.
 This is also true for cannabis edibles.

 Under AUMA, Cannabis users may NOT [HSC 11362.3 – 11362.4]:

 • Smoke, vaporize or ingest cannabis or cannabis products in any public place ($100 infraction).